 Before you start

-- Feature on for the workspace — If you don’t see these controls, contact your dedicated CS Manager or support@heymilo.ai (or in-app chat).
+- If you don’t see these controls, contact your dedicated CS Manager or support@heymilo.ai (or in-app chat).

 1) Workspace default (usual starting point)

-Path: Sidebar → Interviewers → Tools → Interview Integrity Use this when you want one default across interviews.
+Path: Sidebar → Interviewers → Tools → Interview Integrity

-- Enable Cheat Detection — Workspace-wide on/off for interviews that use these defaults.
+- Enable Cheat Detection: Workspace-wide on/off for interviews that use these defaults.

-- Detection Threshold (0–100) — How strict flagging is.
+- Detection Threshold (0–100): How strict flagging is.
 Lower = fewer flags; higher = more.
 A practical starting point is ~70.

 2) Per interviewer (override)